How “dirty data” from civil rights violations leads to bad predictive policing

 But the ACLU wasn’t alone in its findings about CPD data policies.
 A yearlong U.S. Department of Justice (DOJ) investigation into the fatal shooting of Laquan McDonald found a pattern of poor data collection to identify and address unlawful conduct, among other issues.
 All the while, CPD had been using its own predictive policing system, which has existed in some form since at least 2012.
 Funded by a DOJ grant and developed by the Illinois Institute of Technology, the Strategic Subject List (SSL) is an automated assessment tool that uses a number of data sets to analyze crime, as well as identify and rank individuals as at risk of becoming a victim or offender in a shooting or homicide.
 A 2017 Freedom of Information Act request revealed that the data set included 398,684 individuals, with much of the information having to do with arrests, not convictions–just one of many types of information that can warp SSL’s automated assessments.

 Chicago, the report’s first case study, is of particular interest in the predictive policing debate.
-And it’s a case study in a new report published by AI Now–an interdisciplinary research center at New York University focused on the social implications of artificial intelligence–about “dirty data” from civil rights violations leading to bad predictive policing.
+The city’s example is also included in a new report published by AI Now–an interdisciplinary research center at New York University focused on the social implications of artificial intelligence–about “dirty data” from civil rights violations leading to bad predictive policing.

 The report, published last week, investigates how 13 jurisdictions that had used, were using, or planned to implement predictive policing systems were feeding these systems data sullied by “unconstitutional and racially biased stops, searches, and arrests,” as well as excessive use of force and first amendment violations, among other issues.
 The jurisdictions, which included New Orleans; Maricopa County, Arizona; Milwaukee; and other cities, had all entered into notable consent decrees (settlements between two parties) with the Department of Justice, or some other federal court-monitored settlements for “corrupt, racially biased, or otherwise illegal policing practices.”